MariusUrbonas/torso-mapper/README.md

 ## API Usage

-Here's a detailed example of how to use the `torso_mapper` API:
+Here's a detailed example of how to use the `torso-mapper` API:

 ```python
 from torso_mapper.data import create_folder_ct_dataloader